bartenbach/buttbutt/README.markdown

 ![Real photograph of buttbutt](buttbot.gif "Real photographs of buttbutt")

+##Download
+You can test it here: http://alureon.net/irc/

+(Or conversely, join #afterlunch on freenode)

+Download the latest build here: http://alureon.net/IRCbutt-latest.jar

 ##Special Thanks:
 - *BullShark* - for ideas, showing me buttbot, and the name 'buttbutt'
 - *Klong* - for tons of contributions and several commits